 This is one awesome meal prep recipe.
 Just make a batch of Rainbow Couscous and Tzatziki Chicken and enjoy healthy satisfying meals throughout the week!

-Don't you hate when you get home from the grocery store and start to make dinner only to realize you're missing an ingredient?!
+Use What You Have: Don’t you hate when you get home from the grocery store and start to make dinner only to realize you’re missing an ingredient?!
 Ah that can be so frustrating!
-However, it doesn't need to be!
+However, it doesn’t need to be!
 This recipe is PERFECT for experimenting and swapping out ingredients.
-This recipe is actually very simple.
+When broken down this recipe is actually really simple!

 Meal Prep – Best Way to Store Recipe: When packing up this meal to enjoy later, start with the sauce at the bottom of the container.
 Then layer in the shredded chicken, followed by the veggies and lastly the couscous.
 It is important the couscous be the top layer.
 Otherwise it may absorb too much moisture from the veggies or tzatziki sauce and become mushy… not ideal!
 Mason jars are the perfect shape and size for packing up this recipe!

 - 1 1/2 cups dry pearl couscous (about 3 cups prepared)